Kandaswami Temple, Georgetown: Deities

 Uthsava vigraham (festival idol) with consorts: Mutthu kumāra swāmi with Deivānai and Valli.

 The moolavar vigraha Kandha swami (Murugan), which was brought from 'Thiru porur', is about two feet in height.
 His consorts Deivanai and Valli are on either side of this presiding deity.
 The utsava murti is known as Mutthu kumara swami, has consorts Deivanai and Valli.
 They are in a separate shrine the utsava mandapam.
 Next to the temple tank Saravana poigai, there is a shrine for Kulakkarai Vināyagar (Ganesha) with Siddhi and Buddhi as his consorts.
 There is a shrine nearby for Kāshi Vishwanādhar (Shiva) and Kāshi Vishālākshi (Parvati).

 At the entrance of this temple, there is a hall called 'Parivedan mandapam'.
 Sculptured images of Vezha mugatthu Vināyagar (Ganesha) in sitting and standing positions are kept on either side of the mandapam.
 To the front of the Artha mandapam, there is a 'dwaja sthambam' (Flag Staff).
 The Mukha mandapam is where the idols of Sarva Siddhi Vināyagar (Ganesha), Meenakshi Sundareswarar (Shiva-Parvati), Idumban, Ramalinga Swamigal (Vallalar), and Pamban Swamigal are found.

-Ramalinga Swanigal and Kandha kottam
+Ramalinga Swamigal and Kandha kottam

 The Kandha kottam temple is associated with the life of the saint Ramalinga Swamigal, who composed 'Deiva mani malai' here.

 Ramalingam (1823 – 1874) was a small child when he relocated with his mother to Chennai in 1826; after the death of his father in 1824.
 He and his mother lived with his eldest brother Sabhapati and his wife Pāppāthi at 31/14 Veerasamy Pillai Street, Sevenwells, Chennai PIN-600 001, which is in the area near Kandha kottam temple.
 During visits to the temple, when the priest offered the Deepa aradhana (adoration by lighted lamp being brought close to the vigrahams), this was perceived by Rāmalingam as a deep spiritual experience.
 In later years he said of the experience: